zeramorphic/cambridge-maths-notes/README.md

 ## Contributing

 To contribute to the project (such as making corrections or adding explanations), fork the repository and then submit a pull request.
 Any contributions must be made under the same license as the project itself.

+It is recommended to add the line `go run . fmt` to your `.git/hooks/pre-commit` so that your source code is formatted nicely before committing.